-The National Weather Service in Sioux Falls is responsible for providing fire weather support for the southeast quadrant, a small portion of south central South Dakota, southwest Minnesota, extreme northeast Nebraska, and northwest Iowa.
-Its area of responsibility covers South Dakota fire weather zones 255 through 258, eight counties in southwest Minnesota, 11 counties in northwest Iowa, and Nebraska fire weather zone 249 which encompasses Dixon and Dakota counties near Sioux City, Iowa.
-The Sioux Falls office is currently staffed with 12 personnel who are trained in fire weather forecasting.
-All fire weather forecasters are trained to produce the routine fire weather products and spot forecasts.
+The National Weather Service in Sioux Falls is responsible for providing fire weather support for the southeast quadrant of South Dakota, a small portion of south central South Dakota, southwest Minnesota, extreme northeast Nebraska, and northwest Iowa.
+All fire weather zones have been modified to county based.
+The Sioux Falls office is currently staffed with 11 operational personnel of which 7 are trained in fire weather forecasting.
+All fire weather forecasters are trained to produce the routine fire weather products and spot forecasts as well as monitor for hot spots and to utilize the hot spot notification tool.

-The Sioux Falls office will issue routine Fire Weather Planning Forecasts (FWF) for its zones twice a day from April 1{st} through May 31{st}, and August 15{th} through November 15{th}.
-The FWF will be issued once a day in the morning from June 1{st} through August 14{th}.
+The Sioux Falls office will issue routine Fire Weather Planning Forecasts (FWF) for its zones twice a day from roughly April 1st through May 31st, and August 15th through November 15th.
+The FWF will be issued once a day in the morning from June 1st through August 14th.
 The FWF will be issued by 0700 in the morning and 1600 for the afternoon.
 Through interagency agreement, these dates can be extended in times of persistent dryness.

 Spot forecasts prepared by the Sioux Falls weather office are available by request, 24 hours a day, 7 days per week, for locations within the office's fire weather service area.
 The primary means of requesting and disseminating spot forecasts will be through the internet based NWSpot forecast/reply program.
-NWSpot for Sioux Falls can be accessed at: http://www.weather.gov/spot/.
+NWSpot for Sioux Falls can be accessed at: https://spot.weather.gov.